-The potential significant impacts that this application may have on the key heritage receptors relate to the construction phase and relate to the demolition of the existing Stadium and the outline proposals for the new development on the site.
-There have been a number of design interventions incorporated into the proposals to minimise the impact of the proposals on the receptors.
-These include: block layout plans that demonstrate how the proposals intend to reflect the broad position of the stadium, in particular the pitch, by locating buildings around its perimeter; plans that show that the buildings proposed for the south and east sides of St Luke the Evangelist Church will form a crescent behind the church and have an opening through to the centre of the proposed development; height and form of the perimeter blocks fronting Walton Lane are of a scale that is lower than the existing stadium; and landscaping proposals include a public garden, with soft and hard landscaping, in the centre of the site, broadly on the location of the current pitch area.
+The potential significant impacts that this application may have on the key heritage receptors relate to the construction phase and relate to the demolition of the existing stadium and the outline proposals for the new development on the site.
+There have been a number of design interventions incorporated into the proposals to minimise the impact on the receptors.
+These include: plot layout plans that demonstrate how the proposals intend to reflect the broad position of the stadium, in particular the pitch, by locating buildings around its perimeter; plans that show that the plots proposed for the south and east sides of St Luke the Evangelist Church will be a reduced height behind the church to not only ensure an appropriate setting for the church, but also the residential context of Gwladys Street and have an opening through to the centre of the proposed development; height and form of the perimeter plots fronting Walton Lane are of a scale that is lower than the existing stadium; and landscaping proposals include a public park, with soft and hard landscaping, in the centre of the site, broadly on the location of the current pitch area.
 It is also proposed that the existing entrance gates in the south west of the site, the commemorative/memorial plaques on the boundary walls to Spellow Lane, and the Ralph 'Dixie' Dean statue currently present at the site will be retained at the site under the proposals.

-In terms of the assessment pre-mitigation, the greatest effects on designated heritage assets are Stanley Park (Minor Beneficial), Anfield Cemetery (Minor Beneficial) and the two lodges and main entrance to the cemetery (Minor Beneficial).
-With regards the non-designated heritage assets, the greatest effects are on the Goodison Park Stadium (Minor Adverse), St Luke the Evangelist Church (Minor Beneficial), 87 Lanham Street (Minor Beneficial) and

-Salop Chapel (Minor Beneficial).
+In terms of the assessment pre-mitigation, the greatest effects on designated heritage assets are Stanley Park (Minor Beneficial) and Anfield Cemetry (Minor Beneficial) and the two lodges and main entrance to the cemetery (Minor beneficial).
+With regards the non-designated heritage assets, the greatest effects are on the Goodison Park Stadium (Minor Adverse), St Luke the Evangelist Church (Minor Beneficial), 87 Lanham Street (minor Beneficial) and Salop Chapel (Minor Beneficial).
 The effect of the proposals on all other receptors is regarded as being Negligible.

-A number of mitigation measures are proposed which include; retention of the pitch centre spot or a representation of this at the site within the public park; landscaping details to further emphasise the position of the pitch within the site; and a site specific Design Code to ensure that new development on the site is high quality, cohesive and reflects its character and setting.
-Whilst these measures aim to ensure the significance of the stadium is further celebrated and ensure the character and setting of other receptors is enhanced by the proposals, they do not change the magnitude of effect on the receptors.
+A number of mitigation measures are proposed which include; retention of the pitch centre spot at the site within the public park; landscaping details to further emphasise the position of the pitch within the site; and adherence to a site specific Design Code, included within the Design and Access Statement Addendum, to ensure that new development on the site is high quality, cohesive and reflects its character and setting.
+Whilst these measures aim to ensure the significance of the stadium is further celebrated and ensures the character and setting of other receptors is enhanced by the proposals, they do not change the magnitude of effect on the receptors.